 - Float upon Siwa’s salt lakes – Siwa’s small salt lakes are stunningly blue and extremely salty.
 They are fun to float upon and are great places to catch sunsets.

 - Desert Safaris, Sandboarding, and camping under the stars – Desert safari with 4WD in the Great Sand Sea is one of the most popular day trips in Siwa.
 There are some of the highest sand dunes in the country in that area and sandboarding is a part of the safari.
 The safari includes stops at Kegar Well and Bir Wahed.
 Desert camping is also a very popular activity in Siwa.
 You can sleep in a tent or simply take your sleeping bag outside and sleep under a sky full of stars.
-A BBQ Bedouin dinner is included and the desert is a great place for star trail photography.
+A BBQ Bedouin dinner is included and a desert is a great place for star trail photography.

 The food, entertainment, and shopping options at Siwa